If you want to take the plunge to Solid State Drives, here are some comments from our experience.

 In our experience the power savings are not as spectacular as the early promises.
 Maybe 10% or 20% more at best in our trials.
 If you’re hoping for many hours of extra use, you may be disappointed.

-What that means is you’ll be trading size for speed.
-If you’re accustomed to a 320GB or 500GB drive it can be hard to squeeze your digital life into a ‘mere’ 128GB.
+Even in 2020, you’re trading size for speed.
+If you’re accustomed to a 500GB drive it can be hard to squeeze your digital life into a ‘mere’ 256GB.

 Thankfully Microsoft Office doesn’t take up a lot of space (relatively speaking).
-It’s best to go with a full installation as recommended in Office 2010: the real startup guide.
+It’s best to go with a full installation as recommended in Office 365 for Windows: Straight Talk

 Finding more space